pedrolazera/WordleSolver/Readme.md

 * **S** (a subset of **P**) is the set all possible hidden words
 * **limit** is the maximum number of guesses allowed

-... and you goal is guess the hidden word.
+... and you goal is to guess the hidden word.

 There are at least two meanings for "solve": find the strategy with the best worst-case and find the strategy with the best average-case (provided that the words from **S** are sampled with equal probability).